Descent and \'etale-Brauer obstructions for 0-cycles

 is surjective; \item for any finite extension $L/k$, we have that $X_L(\Adeles_L)^{f_L, \Br_{nr}} \neq \emptyset $ if and only if $ X(L) \neq \emptyset$ (respectively, if $X_L(\Adeles_L)^{f_L, \Br_{nr}} \ne \emptyset$, then weak approximation holds for $X_L$).

 \end{enumerate} Then $f$-descent with unramified Brauer obstruction is the only obstruction to the Hasse principle (respectively, weak approximation) for 0-cycles of degree $d$ on $X$. \end{thm}

-\begin{proof} We give a proof for weak approximation; the proof for the Hasse principle is similar.
+\begin{proof} We give a proof for weak approximation in the case when $f$ is not proper; the proofs for weak approximation in the case when $f$ is proper or for the Hasse principle are similar.
 Fix a positive integer $n$ and a finite subset $S \subset \Omega_k$.
 Fix a closed point $\tilde{x} \in X$.
-Since we are proving weak approximation, we note that $f$ is proper, by hypothesis.

-Let $(z_v)_{v \in \Omega_k} \in Z_0^{d}(X_{\A_k})^{f,\Br}$.
-Then, by definition, there exist a non-empty finite set $S'$ of finite extensions of $k$, a non-empty finite set $T_K \subset H^1_{\et}(K,F)$ for each $K \in S'$, a tuple of integers $((\Delta_\tau)_{\tau \in T_K})_{K \in S'}$ satisfying $\sum_{K \in S'} [K:k] \sum_{\tau \in T_K} \Delta_\tau = d$, and adelic 0-cycles $(\tilde{z}^\tau_w)_{w \in \Omega_K} \in Z_0^{\Delta_\tau}(Y^\tau_{\A_K})^{\Br}$ with
+Let $(z_v)_{v \in \Omega_k} \in Z_0^{d}(X_{\A_k})^{f,{\Br_{nr}}}$.
+Then, by definition, there exist a non-empty finite set $S'$ of finite extensions of $k$, a non-empty finite set $T_K \subset H^1_{\et}(K,F)$ for each $K \in S'$, a tuple of integers $((\Delta_\tau)_{\tau \in T_K})_{K \in S'}$ satisfying $\sum_{K \in S'} [K:k] \sum_{\tau \in T_K} \Delta_\tau = d$, and adelic 0-cycles $(\tilde{z}^\tau_w)_{w \in \Omega_K} \in Z_0^{\Delta_\tau}(Y^\tau_{\A_K})^{\Br_{nr}}$ with

 For each $\tau$, we follow the proof of \cite{Lia13}*{Theorem 3.2.1}, with the following modifications.
 Liang translates arithmetic information on a proper variety $Z$ to arithmetic information on $Z \times \PP^1$ in part via the isomorphism of $\Br(Z \times \PP^1) \xrightarrow{\sim} \Br(Z)$.
 In our setting, $Y^\tau_K$ need not be proper, so we use the unramified Brauer group instead since it is a stably-birational invariant \cite{CTS21}*{Cor.\ 6.2.10}, hence $\Br_{nr}(Y^\tau_K \times \PP^1_K) \isom \Br_{nr}(Y^\tau_K)$.